Weidenfeld & Nicolson, 2021

 Many mystics and religions over the centuries have talked about a fundamental void similar to the one described by Blake.
 It has been given various names, such as Brahman or the Dao.
 Blake gave this ocean of formless potential the name Udan-Adan.
 He repeatedly refers to it as being found at a scale too small for normal human perception, which further supports the association with the quantum realm.58

 This roping together of quantum mechanics, Blake, Hinduism and Taoism can only be made to work by ignoring the many different schools within these latter traditions, and treating them as monolithic, whereas they are in fact as rich and varied as the Western traditions to which they are so often contrasted.
+Perhaps, from a distance, all foreign ideas look the same.

 For example, Higgs describes the philosophy of the Vedanta, underlying Hinduism, as ‘neutral monist’, on the grounds that the Vedas talk of the identity of the Brahman and the Atman,59 whereas in reality there are many, conflicting, philosophical schools within Hindu tradition, from the materialism of Charvaka through to the dualism of Dvaita, and many points in between.
 Higgs does speak of different schools within Vedic culture, but, having found the school that agrees with his line of thought, he tends to take it as representative of how the tradition generally views a particular question.
 Finding correspondences between religions is a noble pursuit, providing an important counterweight to sectarianism.
 In the words of one of his earliest illuminated publications, Blake believed that ‘All Religions are One’, because he saw they were all expressions of the same divine imagination.60 But we cannot establish this unity by ignoring the unique details of each religion, and certainly not by confusing them all with physics.